 Get the recipe: Pasta With Turkey and Broccoli

 Zucchini and Bean Salad With Bulgur

-Believe it or not, nothing on that plate requires much in the way of preparation—or cooking.
-The bulgur simply steams in boiling water, so after making a quick vinaigrette and chopping your zucchini, shallot, and dill, you’re ready to toss this tasty salad together and serve.
+Believe it or not, nothing on this plate requires much in the way of preparation—or cooking.
+The bulgur simply steams in boiling water, so after making a quick vinaigrette and chopping your zucchini, shallot, and dill, you're ready to toss this tasty salad together and serve.
 Salted roasted almonds lend some crunch, while creamy, crumbled goat cheese ties it all together.
-You’ll be sitting down within 20 minutes, to a satisfying but unexpected meal that’s as healthy as it is convenient.
+You'll be sitting down within 20 minutes to a satisfying but unexpected dinner that's as healthy as it is convenient.

 Get the recipe: Zucchini and Bean Salad With Bulgur

 Craving pasta but not in the mood to load up on carbs?
 We devised this super easy dinner idea: a pasta dish with garlic, onion, kale, grape tomatoes, and almonds to go with whole-grain noodles.
 As you boil the spaghetti, you'll cook the kale on the stovetop with garlic and onion, which only takes a few minutes.
 Top the pasta with kale, chopped roasted almonds, and pecorino cheese.
 We're willing to bet the whole family will love this 30-minute supper idea.
 Especially you.